tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 # ...
 NUM_DIGITS = 10
 LEARNING_RATE = 0.1
-# each image is 28x28. hidden layer of width 50.
-10 digits output.
+# Each image is 28x28.
+Hidden layer of width 50.
+Output 10 digits.
 model = MLP(28*28, [50, NUM_DIGITS])
-# pretend there is some kind of function that loads the labeled training images
+# Pretend there is some kind of function that loads the labeled training images
-# into memory
+# into memory.
 db = list(images("train-images-idx3-ubyte", "train-labels-idx1-ubyte"))
 num_epochs = 100
 for epoch in range(num_epochs):